- 16 Apr 2020

 How can applicants comply with the requirement to hold a public event during pre-application consultation on major developments?

-This requirement will be temporarily suspended by regulations coming into force on 24 April.
+The requirement for physical events was temporarily suspended by regulations which came into force on 24 April.

 How will communities be meaningfully consulted now the requirement for a public event has been suspended?